 Eli Erlick is the co-founder of Trans Student Educational Resources, a youth-led organization dedicated to transforming the educational environment for trans and gender nonconforming students through advocacy and empowerment.

 Walker Marsh is the farmer and founder of Tha Flower Factory, who repurposed an empty half acre lot located in the Broadway East neighborhood of Baltimore, MD.
 The mission is to grow high-quality sustainable flowers and herbs, promote green entrepreneurship, be a steward for the environment, provide experience-based training to others and raise the consciousness of the community.

 Muhammad Najeeullah is the founder of The Pop Up Robot Gaming Grounds (PURGG), an interactive robotic gaming system designed to engage and introduce the youth of Baltimore to Science, Technology, Engineering, Arts and Mathematics – or STEAM–related education, careers and entrepreneurs.

 Dominic Nell runs City Weeds in Baltimore.
-Founder Farmer Nell convinced local corner stores and liquor stores to stock his $5 bags of microgreens as a way of bringing healthy food to the people – and to change the narrative around nutrition.
+Dominic convinced local corner stores and liquor stores to stock his $5 bags of microgreens as a way of bringing healthy food to the people, and to change the narrative around nutrition.

 Alli Moran is the founder of Wakpá Wašté Scholars Alliance.
 She believes that education matters, especially on her Cheyenne River Sioux Tribe reservation.
 She provides mentors for high school youth, creating routes into university and college.